Look for the catalog of 2020-21IntroSems to roll out here in August.

-Compassionate Presence at the Bedside: A Palliative Practicum
+Cultivate a Compassionate Presence at the Bedside: An Aging and End-of-Life Care Practicum

-This is a Community Engaged Learning course for undergraduate students at all levels.
-This course is designed to prepare students to critically examine values, attitudes, and contexts that govern perspectives toward and engagements of patients within the context of chronic and serious illness(es).
+This is a Community Engaged Learning Course for undergraduate students.
+This course is designed to prepare students to critically examine values, attitudes, and contexts that govern perspectives toward and engagement of patients within the context of aging and end of life.
 The course prepares students to responsibly and reflectively interact with aging and seriously ill patients in a mentored setting.
-Using a bio-psycho-socio-spiritual-cultural framework, students learn about the history, evolution, principles and practice of palliative care, how modern medicine has altered the dying experience, and the cost implications of end-of-life care.
-They will be exposed to the challenges faced by the family members of dying patients, caregiver stress and bereavement.
+Using a bio-psycho-socio-spiritual-cultural framework, students learn about the history, evolution, principles and practice of geriatrics and palliative care.
+Students will be exposed to the challenges faced by patients from diverse backgrounds and their caregivers.